|

-Since 1995, the Network has worked to promote
+Since 1996, the Network has worked to promote

-organisational learning from field experience by those
+organisational learning from development and field experience by those mandating, funding or

 partnership with, and accountability to, the host society.

-Facilitating co-operation among inter-governmental bodies such as the UN, OSCE, Council of Europe and EU
+- Facilitating co-operation among inter-governmental bodies such as the UN, OSCE, Council of Europe and EU;

--
+- Advising

 well as